lizardbeans/diy-iidx/README.md

 You can either build just one of them or build both.
 But you'd have to change the code everytime you change the button keypad layout.

-Due to the number of pins it's imposible to have 3 encoders, 9 buttons and also have 9 LED's, so you either use me code (with only 5 LED's) or modify it to remove 1 encoder for 2 more LED's.
+Due to the number of pins it's imposible to have 3 encoders, 9 buttons and also have 9 LED's, so you either use my code (with only 5 LED's) or modify it to remove 1 encoder for 2 more LED's.

 ## Part List / Hardware

-Most of these links are from chinese webpages that give world-wide free shipping (if you can wait 2 months).
-Buying locally is also a good option.
+Things usde to make this controller.
+You can find links here: http://iidxsdvx.pancakeapps.com

 * Arduino Leonardo
 * 1 High quality encoder (600ppr)